 An overview of liberalism, communism, and fascism, the three primary political

 POLS 3350 The Politics of Development.

 A comparative study of the political systems in developing countries.
 Topics considered

 include basic comparative political theory, modern history of developing societies,

 and an overview of theories explaining economic and political change in developing

-POLS 3351 States and Politics in Developed Areas
+POLS 3351 States and Politics of Europe and the European Union.

 A comparative study of political systems in Latin America.
 Topics considered include

 basic comparative political theory, modern history of Latin American societies,

 politics of selected Latin American states, and the interaction of economic and